numbbo/COCOdoc/documentation-howto.md

 (www.doxygen.org/).
 After installing doxygen, and having a clone of the `master` or `development` branch of the numbbo/coco github repository in the same folder than your numbbo/coco-doc checkout, you can create the html output in this directory by simply typing `doxygen` in the docs/coco-doc/C/ folder.
 Afterwards, commit and push of this repository will again update the web page directly as described above.
 Note that we have tried a few versions of doxygen back in January 2020 and not all were producing the output we wanted.
 Hence, we suggest to use Doxygen version 1.8.11.

 #### Python documentation

-To create and publish the documentation of the cocoex and cocopp modules as well as the `example_experiment2.py`, use pydoctor via the script `run_pydoctor.sh` at the root.
+To create and publish the documentation of the `coco-experiment` (`cocoex`) and `cocopp` modules as well as the examples in `build/python/example`, using `pydoctor`, see the script `run_pydoctor.sh` at the root for how to.
 Then add and commit the changes to the `apidocs` folder.

 ```bash
 cd coco-doc